 In addition, the AC will produce market analyses to support governments, partners, and donors working to improve access to DMPA-SC and SI.
 The AC has also developed a learning agenda to address critical questions around DMPA-SC/SI service delivery and will share those results along with digital resources to facilitate SI data collection and monitoring.

-The Access Collaborative facilitates two Learning and Action Networks (LANs)—one Anglophone and one Francophone—that include family planning program leaders and implementers from across sub-Saharan Africa and Asia.
-These LANs allow for information exchange and learning within and among countries by sharing evidence and lessons learned, troubleshooting programmatic challenges, and accelerating the adoption of best practices for the scale-up of DMPA-SC and self-injection.
-The LANs host workshops, webinars, and virtual discussion groups on topics including self-injection, private sector service delivery, monitoring and evaluation, lower-cost training approaches, and more.
-They also share links to new evidence and information and other webinars and events of interest to the community.
+The Access Collaborative facilitates the LAN which includes family planning program leaders and implementers from across sub-Saharan Africa and Asia.
+The LAN fosters information exchange and learning within and among countries by sharing evidence and lessons learned, troubleshooting programmatic challenges, and accelerating the adoption of best practices for the scale-up of DMPA-SC and self-injection.
+The LAN hosts workshops, webinars, and virtual discussion groups on topics including self-injection, task-sharing, monitoring and evaluation, lower-cost training approaches, and more.
+It also shares links to new evidence, information, and events of interest to the community.